boazsegev/iodine/README.md

 Iodine can auto-detect other iodine machines on the same local network (using UDP publishing for address `0.0.0.0`).

-This allows iodine to scale horizontally even without Redis.
+This allows iodine to scale horizontally even without a RESP3 database.

 To do so, all machines running iodine must share the same pub/sub port and secret.